 \end{prop} \proof The claims follow by direct computations using, as in our case, \verb}Singular} \cite{Sing}.
 The number of computations can be reduced using Remark \ref{rkHesse0}.
 The condition $\lambda \not\in \{1, \omega, \omega^2 \}$ is necessary, since we want the curve $E_{\lambda}$ to be smooth and the points in \eqref{eqH1} to be distinct.
 Note that for $\lambda=0$, it is clear that each of the conics $Q_3$, $Q_7$ and $Q_{11}$ is not smooth, but union of two lines and the polynomial $f$ has multiple factors.
 For $\lambda =-2u$, where $u^3=1$, a similar situation occurs, namely the conics $Q_1, Q_2, Q_{12}$ are singular for $u=1$, the conics $Q_5,Q_6,Q_{10}$ are singular for $u=\omega$, and the remaining conics $Q_4,Q_8, Q_9$ are singular for $u=\omega^2$.
 These special values of $\lambda$ are discussed in the next section. \endproof

 The geometry of the Hesse arrangement of conics is very rich.
-It turns our that the set $\Sigma_{12}$ of $12$ double intersection points of $\mathcal{C}_{12}(\lambda)$ determines a set of $9$ lines such that on each line we have exactly $4$ points from $\Sigma_{12}$ - this is exactly the dual Hesse arrangement of lines.
+It turns out that the set $\Sigma_{12}$ of $12$ double intersection points of $\mathcal{C}_{12}(\lambda)$ determines a set of $9$ lines such that on each line we have exactly $4$ points from $\Sigma_{12}$ -- this is exactly the dual Hesse line arrangement.
 The corresponding coordinates of points in $\Sigma_{12}$ are

 \begin{rk} Let $N$ be the cyclic group of order $3$ generated by $n:\PP^2 \to \PP^2$, $n(x:y:z)=(x:\omega y: \omega^2 z)$.
 Let $H$ be the symmetric group acting on $\PP^2$ by permuting the coordinates $x,y,z$.
 Then it is easy to check that the semidirect product